 Solutions to Postpartum Depression include medication, natural remedies and therapy.
 Some mothers use a combination and find what works for them.
 There is no exact cure that works for every mother experiencing postpartum depression.
 There is a new form of therapy that takes an alternative approach than traditional therapy methods.

 This approach was born when Sam Nabil found himself dissatisfied with the Cognitive Behavioral Therapy (CBT) when in counseling school.
 He said to his professors bluntly, “With all due respect, CBT is dead.”

-Through his research, Nabil founded Naya Clinics.
+Through his research and starting a therapy practice, Nabil founded Naya Clinics.
 Mothers who are experiencing Postpartum depression have an incentive to look into alternative forms of therapy such as PET.
 Old therapy methods may be proven to be outdated and not cater to the needs of patients that allow them to make a complete recovery.

 “With my clients giving me fantastic feedback for the work I was doing with them using PET, I realized the importance of sharing this approach with a wider audience, and started teaching it to therapists joining my practice in Cincinnati,” Nabil says, “Quickly, we have been blessed to be Cincinnati’s first choice for counseling services, and I decided to start Naya Clinics to bring my new approach to counseling to you.”

 This form of therapy and locations of his clinics are bound to expand as to offer services for more patients who can benefit from PET.
 Therapy is also offered online.
 Services include: relationship and marriage counseling, therapy, online therapy, coaching, online coaching, alternative healing and online relationship and marriage therapy.